Audrey Style: Her Fashions Fetch Record Amount at London Auction

 Pictured: Audrey’s recessionista look from her movie Funny Face, popularized by the Gap.
 Anyone can have Audrey style with this ensemble.

 So remember, Audrey style is still with us, and can be found for far less that the prices paid at the London auction.
 I attended a charity event in Beverly Hills at Sotheby’s a few years ago to benefit Audrey’s children’s charity.
 Several people I spoke with at the event noted that Audrey was as beautiful inside as she was out.
-Its only fitting that 50 % of the half million dollars raised by the Kerry Taylor auction was donated to the Audrey Hepburn Children’s Fund.
+It’s only fitting that 50 % of the half million dollars raised by the Kerry Taylor auction was donated to the Audrey Hepburn Children’s Fund.
 Now that’s real style!
 As Audrey herself said, “For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.”

-Share Button
+Share

-One Comment
+1 Comment